Cremuss/blender-data-baker/README.md

 ![img](Documentation/Images/)

 Additionally, padding is unnecessary since interpolation is no longer an option.
-At this point it is recommended to use **Nearest** sampling to prevent the GPU from interpolating pixels and picking the closest texel instead.
+At this point it is recommended to use [**Nearest sampling**](#compendium) to prevent the GPU from interpolating pixels and picking the closest texel instead.
 This may be particularly relevant if you happen to bake a lot of vertices and/or frames.
 As the VAT resolution increases to contain more data, the distance between each texel diminishes.

 ![img](Documentation/Images/)

 Precision, when it comes to storing numbers in computers, is an issue as old as computer science.
 In fact, each vertex UV isn’t precisely centered on a texel.
 There’s a tiny bit of jitter and the amount of imprecision might become concerning as the distance between texels get too small, or in other words, as the VAT size increases.
 This is especially true as UVs might be stored in 16 bits float by default in most game engines, including *Unreal Engine*.
 This is further discussed in the [compendium](#compendium).
 Sampling a VAT with pixel interpolation might thus induce a tiny bit of ‘data corruption’ as each vertex might not precisely sample the desired frame, nor the desired vertex data as well.
-Thus, using [Nearest sampling](#compendium) is often recommended.
+Thus, using **Nearest sampling** is often recommended.

 ![img](Documentation/Images/)

-Using Nearest sampling might not even totally fix imprecision issues because of 16 bits float UVs.
-As you approach 4K and even higher resolutions, the distance between each texel is so small that the amount of imprecision in the UVs might be great enough for Nearest sampling to sample the wrong texel.
+Using **Nearest sampling** might not even totally fix imprecision issues because of 16 bits float UVs.
+As you approach 4K and higher resolutions, the distance between each texel is so small that the amount of imprecision in the UVs might be great enough for the GPU to pick the wrong texel.
 In such case, you might try to use 32 bits UVs on that mesh if possible.
 This is called *full precision UVs in Unreal Engine*.
 This obviously makes the mesh use [more memory](#compendium) and should only be enabled if you encounter an issue that you're sure is caused by 16 bits UVs.

 ![img](Documentation/Images/)

 > [!NOTE]
-> Note that it is still possible to get frame linear interpolation despite using Nearest sampling.
+> Note that it is still possible to get **frame linear interpolation** despite using **Nearest sampling**.
 It simply involves sampling the VAT texture a second time, one frame ahead and doing the interpolation in the vertex shader manually, something that shouldn't be too expensive for most applications.
 This could even be toggled off at a distance on LODs etc.

 To conclude on packing methods, there’s a third method of packing frame data in VATs, one that may be called **continuous** and one that best utilizes the empty pixels that you may either get with the **one-frame-per-row** packing scheme if requiring POT VATs, or with the **multiple-rows-per-frame** packing scheme.